ohmydevops/my-infrastructure-rules/README.md

 - Immutable architecture precedes Mutable architecture.
 - Making repetitious and time-consuming processes with high chance of failure precedes handling them manually.
 - Maintaining Iac with VCS precedes maintaining them in servers or personal computers of infrastructure team members.
-- Backup/Restore mechanism as a part of every process precedes handling them later as separate tasks
+- Backup/Restore mechanism as a part of every process precedes handling them later as separate tasks.
 - Having an epistle checklist for any important and unimportant deploy change precedes mental checklist.

 **P.S:** These rules are not absolute and may evolve during time.

 **P.S:** The real world usually differs from theory.
-If you need to break a rule, make sure it is broken intentionally, and have plans for its consequences and inform others. .
+If you need to break a rule, make sure it is broken intentionally, and have plans for its consequences and inform others.